 With a mortgage interest rate near 2.1% buying can be attractive if you cover down payment, fees and higher local prices.

-Rent is the largest household expense and can exceed affordability unless your household income approaches or exceeds the average salary benchmarks cited (~USD 120,000 comfort).
+Rent is the largest household expense and can exceed affordability unless your household income approaches or exceeds the average salary benchmarks cited.
 Consider shared flats, outside locations or cross‑border options to cut costs.

 Buying Property and Mortgage Rates

-You’ll need to weigh the Price per m² against your budget: centre locations can double costs versus outskirts and drive mortgage instalments up even at competitive 20-year fixed mortgage rates.
+Weigh the price per m² against your budget: centre locations can double costs versus outskirts and drive mortgage instalments up even at competitive 20-year fixed mortgage rates.

 Plan for a sizeable down‑payment (often 20%+), plus transaction and moving costs that are markedly high here.
-Additionally, it is important to consider ongoing affordability by factoring in cantonal taxes and maintenance costs.
+Also factor in cantonal taxes and maintenance costs for ongoing affordability.

-Run scenarios: different m², interest points within the 1.4–3.6% observed range, and varying loan terms to see cashflow impacts.
+Run scenarios with different sizes, interest points within the 1.4–3.6% observed range, and varying loan terms to see cashflow impacts.

 If you prioritise space or lower monthly burden, outskirts or smaller units typically improve affordability while preserving long‑term capital growth potential in Zurich’s tight market.